Lugo

 Lugo (/gl/, /es/) is a city in northwestern Spain in the autonomous community of Galicia.
 It is the capital of the province of Lugo.
 The municipality had a population of 100,060 in 2024, making it the fourth most populous city in Galicia.

 Lugo is the only city in the world to be surrounded by completely intact Roman walls, which reach a height of 10 to 15 m along a 2117 m circuit ringed with 71 towers.
 The walk along the top is continuous around the circuit and features ten gates.
 The 3rd century Roman walls, the only one of its kind in the world, are protected by UNESCO as a World Heritage Site.
 The city's historic bridge over the Miño is also essentially of Roman date.
 The city of Lugo is along the Camino Primitivo path of the Camino de Santiago.

 Population

 The population of the city in 2018 was 98,026 inhabitants, which has been growing constantly since the first census in 1842, despite the fact that the rest of the province is losing population dramatically.
 The population of the city in 2014 was 98,560 inhabitants (45,948 men and 52,612 women).
 From INE (Instituto Nacional de Estadística).

-By April 2020, the population had grown to 99,638.
-Reaching 100,000 inhabitants is one of the goals of the city Mayor, Lara Méndez.
+By December 2025, the population had grown to 102,107.
+Reaching and surpassing 100,000 inhabitants was one of the goals of the city Mayor, Lara Méndez.

 In 2010 there were 5,373 foreigners living in the city, representing 5.5% of the total population.
 The main nationalities are Colombians (18%), Moroccans (12%) and Brazilians (11%).

 By language, according to 2008 data, 47.37% of the population speaks always or mainly in Galician, 52.63% speaks always or mainly in Spanish.